Norman Smith (mayor)

-Norman Smith was a British Labour Party councillor of the London Borough of Lewisham from 1978 until 1990, and civil Mayor of Lewisham for three terms.
+Norman Smith (25 January 1919 – 3 March 1993) was a British councillor of the London Borough of Lewisham from 1978 until 1990, and civil Mayor of Lewisham for three terms.

 Personal life

 Smith was born in Leigh on 25 January 1919, descended from colliers.

 He married Joan Margery Parkinson in Lewisham in 1945 and they lived together on the Downham Estate.
 Joan had been born in Greenwich on 7 October 1925.

 Smith supported Millwall F.C.
 He died on 3 March 1993, and his wife Joan followed him on 6 July 2006.

 Community work

 Smith was Chairman of the Downham (Wesley Halls) Community Association from at least 1979.
 The Association's records reflect that his contributions included cutting the grass and repairing broken windows.

 Local councillor

 Together with Thomas I. Bradley and Frederick A. Barrett, Smith was elected Labour councillor for the Downham ward of the London Borough of Lewisham in successive local elections in 1978, 1982 and 1986, winning the majority on all three occasions.
 Labour's run in Downham came to an end when the Liberal Democrat Focus Team obtained the greater share of the vote in the 1990 local elections and a 1992 by-election.